Surgery Options at Wetaskiwin Animal Clinic

 - These results will gives us a baseline for future reference

-General Health Panel uses 17 tests to give us more detailed information about your pets overall body functions.
+Senior Pre-Anesthetic Panel uses 17 tests, a CBC and for cats a thyroid test to give us more detailed information about your pets overall body functions.
 These tests will be recommended for patients that are older or we suspect underlying disease problems.
-We also run these in can be performed the morning of surgery.

 Intravenous Catheter and Fluid Administration

-- Required for pets that are sick or are 7 years of age and older.
+- Strongly suggested for pets that are ill, having lengthy procedures or are older than 6 years of age. .

 - Allows immediate access to the bloodstream if emergency medications are needed.

 - Fluids help us make sure that patient stays hydrated.
 This means better overall health in post-op period and faster recoveries.